colinoflynn/xdomain-dpa-m23/README.md

 The trace links are provided in the traces/README.md file.

+You can find the paper PDF at https://eprint.iacr.org/2019/689.pdf .

 ## Abstract (Partially from paper)

 New cores released (2018/2019) now bring the idea of hardware security domains to small low-cost devices.
 The first device released in this category was the Microchip SAML11, which features the M23 core.